Bruksgården / Petra Gipp Arkitektur

 -

-Project TeamPetra Gipp, Jonas Hesse, Maria Videgård, Malin Heyman, Kalle Hjalmarsson, Maria Cagnoli, Marco Nathansohn.
+- Project Team:Petra Gipp, Jonas Hesse, Maria Videgård, Malin Heyman, Kalle Hjalmarsson, Maria Cagnoli, Marco Nathansohn.

-Landscape architectsUlf Nordfjell
+- Landscape Architects:Ulf Nordfjell

-Structural engineerIngvar Ekholm, Paragon
+- Structural Engineer:Ingvar Ekholm, Paragon

-Ventilation and SanitationGöran Peterson VVS-Byrån
+- Ventilation And Sanitation:Göran Peterson VVS-Byrån

-AcousticsLennart Nilsson LN Akustikmiljö
+- Acoustics:Lennart Nilsson LN Akustikmiljö

-Project managerRickard Klener, A-konsult
+- Project Manager:Rickard Klener, A-konsult

-From the architect.
+Text description provided by the architects.
 Bruksgården is located in an area that is classified as being of national interest, where the main building and its wings are considered to be of the highest cultural value.

 With the extensive conversion and addition, great care and consideration has been given to this historically valuable environment, both in terms of the building itself and its surroundings – the town, the square, and the garden.
 The physical structure of the city block has been returned to its original form, making it possible for the public nature of Gruvtorget (Mining Square) to partially survive, even though most of the former public buildings have been converted into housing.
 The relationship with the surrounding town is important – this is where the architecture is allowed to create the conditions for the integration of new additions, and in do doing so, it enriches the contemporary urban landscape, while paying respect to all layers of time - past, present and future.